urllib3/urllib3/notes/connection-lifecycle.md

 Connect to the first origin by calling the `HTTPConnection.connect()` method.
-If an error occurs here you can check whether the error occurred during the connection to the proxy if `HTTPConnection.has_connected_to_proxy` is true.
+If an error occurs here you can check whether the error occurred during the connection to the proxy if `HTTPConnection.has_connected_to_proxy` is false.
-If the value is false then the error didn't occur while connecting to a proxy.
+If the value is true then the error didn't occur while connecting to a proxy.

 ```python
 # Explicitly connect to the origin.
 This isn't